-Welcome to this year's seventeenth issue of DPN, the newsletter for the Debian community.
+Welcome to this year's seventh issue of DPN, the newsletter for the Debian community.
 Topics covered in this issue include:

 - New Debian Contributors

 - Important Debian Security Advisories

 - New and noteworthy packages

 - Work-needing packages